-Eligibility: Regular (not substitute or short-term) employees who are employed to work twenty (20) hours or more per week shall be considered as eligible to receive the full District health and welfare fringe benefit program.
+Eligibility: Regular (not substitute or short-term) employees who are employed to work twenty (20) hours or more per week shall be considered as eligible to receive the full District health and welfare benefit program.
 Continued eligibility is dependent upon employment at twenty (20) hours per week.
-Fringe benefit coverage shall terminate on the last day of the month following the termination date of an employee or the reduction in hours below the twenty (20)-hour level of the incumbent employee.
-Those regular employees who are employed to work nineteen (19) hours per week or less may elect to enroll in the health, dental and/or vision plans but at no cost to the District.
+Benefit coverage shall terminate on the last day of the month following the termination date of an employee or the reduction in hours below the twenty (20)-hour level of the incumbent employee.
+Those regular employees who are employed to work less than twenty (20) hours per week may elect to enroll in the health, dental and/or vision plans, including the SISC Bronze Plan, but at no cost to the District.
 Arrangements of payment for coverage of such employees is subject to the approval of the District.

-Proration of Cost: For regular (not hourly or short-term) employees hired on or after March 15, 1988, the District will pay the cost of medical, dental and vision insurance at the following percentages if they elect to have such coverage.
+Proration of Cost: For regular (not hourly or short-term) employees, the District will pay the cost of medical, dental and vision insurance at the following percentages if they elect to have such coverage.

 Employees contracted to work

 twenty (20) hours per week 50%

+-

 Employees contracted to work

 twenty-one (21) to thirty (30) hours per week 75%

-Employees contracted to work

-thirty-one (31) to forty (40) hours per week 100%
+Employees contracted to work thirty-one (31) to forty (40) hours per week 100%